Birmingham City Council Cultural Services

 Birmingham Arts Survey - Since 1999 the Birmingham Arts Survey has helped us the demonstrate the range and scale of arts activity in Birmingham, numbers of people involved and the importance of the arts to the city's economy.
 This data continues to be vital to advocate for the arts and cultural life of Birmingham, it's economic and social impact.

-The following services, activities and facilities are part of the Environment & Culture Directorate within the Leisure, Sport and Culture Portfolio of Birmingham City Council:
+The following services, activities and facilities are part of Culture and Visitor Economy within the Environment & Culture Directorate of Birmingham City Council: